clugg/ppaw/README.md

-# PSPAW: The Python Pastebin API Wrapper.
+# PPAW: The Python Pastebin API Wrapper.

 PPAW, an acronym for "Python Pastebin API Wrapper", is a Python package that allows for simple access to Pastebin's API.
-PSPAW aims to be as easy to use as possible and is developed based on official documentation [found here](http://pastebin.com/api).
+PPAW aims to be as easy to use as possible and is developed based on official documentation [found here](http://pastebin.com/api).

 ## Documentation